akshatagupta27/BellaBeat_CaseStudy/README.md

          -- Average of Intensities according to Days

-         select Days, Avg(VeryActiveMinutes) as VeryActiveMinutes ,
+         select Days, Avg(VeryActiveDistance) as VeryActiveDistance ,
-         Avg(FairlyActiveMinutes) as FairlyActiveMinutes,
-         Avg(LightlyActiveMinutes) as LightlyActiveMinutes,
+         Avg(ModeratelyActiveDistance) as ModeratelyActiveDistance,
-         Avg(SedentaryMinutes) as SedentaryMinutes from dailyActivity group by Days
+         Avg(LightActiveDistance) as LightlyActiveDistance from dailyActivity group by Days

          -- Avg of Calories to Avg Distance select ActivityDate, Avg(Calories) as Calories, AVG(TotalSteps) as Steps